-Jeremy Myntti is Head of Digital Library Services at the University of Utah J. Willard Marriott Library.
-This position allows him the opportunity to supervise faculty and staff who are converting content from analog to digital, creating and maintaining the metadata for digital collections, and preserving the library's digital assets.
-He also works closely with developers to create the systems and tools necessary for making the library's digital assets available.
-Prior to this position, he was Head of Cataloging and Metadata Services and the ILS administrator for the University of Utah Libraries.
-He received his MLIS from the University of Alabama and has undergraduate degrees in music and business management from Utah Valley University.
+Jeremy Myntti is head of digital library services at the University of Utah’s J. Willard Marriott Library.
+This position allows him the opportunity to supervise faculty and staff who are converting content from analog to digital, creating and maintaining the metadata for digital collections, and preserving the library’s digital assets.
+He also works closely with developers to create the systems and tools necessary for making the library’s digital assets available.
+Prior to this position, he was head of cataloging and metadata services and the ILS administrator for the University of Utah Libraries.
+He received his MLIS degree from the University of Alabama and has undergraduate degrees in music and business management from Utah Valley University.

 - About the Authors

 In today’s information landscape, there are fewer topics that more urgently demand expansive discourse than digital preservation, which touches on everything from technology to copyright.
 The Association for Library Collections and Technical Services (ALCTS) steps up to the challenge with this comprehensive overview.
 Global in scope, it features case studies and contributions that discuss such key issues as

 - strategies for getting started, sustaining digitization programs, and performing evaluation;

 - fine-tuning digital preservation workflows, with a look at Digital Streams Matrix for analyzing pathways and tasks;

 - preserving e-books, mobile device data, and other specific types of materials;